|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This savory pumpkin bread makes a delicious and colorful alternative to everyday white bread.
+This savory pumpkin bread made in the bread machine makes a delicious and flavorful alternative to everyday white bread.
 It can make a great accompaniment to a warming bowl of chili or baked beans for an extra-special fall treat.

-- 1 cup mashed pumpkin (or canned pumpkin puree)
+1 cup cooked mashed fresh or canned pumpkin

 Add all of the ingredients according to your bread machine manufacturer's suggested order, with the default being the order listed in the ingredient list above.